-On April 28, 2010, the Company announced that its Board of Directors had authorized a \$150.0 million stock repurchase program of the Company's common stock from time to time over the next twelve months commencing in May 2010 on the open market or in privately negotiated transactions.
-On April 19, 2011, the Company's Board of Directors authorized a an extension of the stock repurchase program authorizing up to an additional \$150.0 million of repurchases over the next twelve months commencing in May 2011.
-The unused balance from the May 2010 extension was not carried forward for future purchases.
+On April 28, 2010, the Company announced that its Board of Directors had authorized a \$150.0 million stock repurchase program of the Company's common stock from time to time, over the twelve months commencing in May 2010, on the open market or in privately negotiated transactions.
+On April 19, 2011, the Company's Board of Directors authorized an extension of the stock repurchase program authorizing up to an additional \$150.0 million of repurchases over the twelve months commencing in May 2011.
+The unused balance from the May 2010 repurchase program was not carried forward for future purchases.
 On August 8, 2011, the Company's Board of Directors authorized an additional \$250.0 million of stock repurchases over the twelve-month period that commenced in May 2011.
 As a result, the total authorized funding for stock repurchases during that twelve-month period increased to \$400.0 million.
-On April 25, 2012, the Company announced that its Board of Directors has authorized an extension of its share repurchase program.
+On April 25, 2012, the Company announced that its Board of Directors had authorized an extension of its share repurchase program.
 Under this extension, the Company may purchase up to \$150.0 million of its common stock during the twelve-month period beginning in May 2012.
+The unused balance from the May and August 2011 extensions was not carried forward for future purchases.
 The timing and amount of any shares repurchased will be determined by the Company's management based on its evaluation of market conditions and other factors.
 Repurchases may also be made under a Rule 10b5-1 plan, which would permit the Company to repurchase shares when the Company might otherwise be precluded from doing so under insider trading laws.
 Subject to applicable securities laws, the Company may choose to suspend or discontinue the repurchase program at any time.

-During the three months ended March 31, 2012, the Company repurchased 0.2 million shares of its common stock for \$7.9 million.
-During the three months ended March 31, 2011, the Company repurchased 1.0 million shares of its common stock for \$42.8 million.
-As of March 31, 2012, the Company had \$121.8 million remaining available for future purchases of shares under the current repurchase program, which ended on May 2, 2012; the unused balance from such program may not be used for repurchases after May 2, 2012.
+During the three and nine months ended September 30, 2012, the Company repurchased 1.2 million and 3.6 million shares, respectively, of its common stock for \$36.5 million and \$111.6 million, respectively.
+During the three and nine months ended September 30, 2011, the Company repurchased 6.8 million and 9.4 million shares of its common stock, respectively, for \$155.1 million and \$248.4 million, respectively.
+As of September 30, 2012, the Company had \$68.4 million remaining available for future purchases of shares under the current repurchase program.